Otto Baum

 Otto Baum (15 November 1911 – 18 June 1998) was a high-ranking commander (Oberführer) of the Waffen-SS during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords of Nazi Germany.

 Life and career

 Baum was born on 15 November 1911 in Hechingen-Stetten, a son of a merchant.
 From 1930 to 1932, he studied two semesters of agriculture at the University of Hohenheim.
 He served as a battalion commander in 3rd SS Totenkopf Infantry Regiment during the Operation Barbarossa, invasion of the Soviet Union.
-After recovering from severe wounds in 1943, he was promoted to regimental commander, and eventually reached the rank of SS-Oberführer.
+After recovering from severe wounds in 1943, Baum was promoted to regimental commander, and eventually reached the rank of SS-Oberführer.
 He took command of the SS Division Das Reich in July 1944, and saw action in the Falaise Pocket.
+After the war, Baum was interned by the British until December 1948.